 5. Scroll down to select Switch Windows, and then double-click to add the command to the Quick Access toolbar box.

 Press S to jump down to the commands that begin with S. That makes it a shorter scroll to get to the Switch Windows command.
 Now that you've filled the list with your desired commands, it's time to arrange them to your liking.

 6. In the Customize Quick Access toolbar list box, select a command, and then use the up and down arrow buttons on the right to arrange them in an order that works best for you.

-To make it easier to find your new commands, you can add one or two separators described in the previous tip.
-For example, you may want to group the related Save, Undo and Redo commands together:
+To make it easier to find a new commands, you can add one or two separators described in the previous tip.
+For example, you may want to group the related Save, Undo, and Redo commands together:

 7. Click OK to close the Word Options box and admire your newly configured Quick Access toolbar.

 For even greater time savings, you can use keyboard shortcuts to run the commands on the Quick Access toolbar.
-The commands are numbered from the left to the right, so you can choose them with the Alt key and the number:
+The commands are numbered from left to right, so, you can choose them with the Alt key and the number: